 The modern civilization is built around fossil fuels.
 Unfortunately, fossil fuel is a non-renewable resource and constant production of it to fulfill increasing energy and manufacturing processes causes depletion of its reserves.
-From 2010 until 2013, decreasing trends were observed for the production of natural gas and crude oil while renewable energy generations increased by 122 % (Energy Commission, 2015).
+According to the Energy Commission, between 2010 until 2013, decreasing trends were observed for the production of natural gas and crude oil while renewable energy generations increased by 122%.

 Hence, it is important to develop suitable alternative energy resources which are technically possible, economically competitive, environmentally acceptable, and readily available to counter the issue.
 These days, biomass utilization has gained much attention from scientists, industries, authorities, and societies as one of the promising renewable energy alternatives.